mkeating/portfolio2018/blog/react-dynamic-form.md

 Back to the DynamicInputBox component, I render out all current items.
 I map over the items array, and pass each individual item to a child component called InputContainer.

 I'm also passing two functions, deleteItemHandler and updateItemHandler.
 These are functions that handle the changing and deletion of already-created items.
-I'm passing them as props like this because I need the child component to be able to set the state of the parent component. https://react-cn.github.io/react/tips/communicate-between-components.html
+I'm passing them as props like this because I need the child component to be able to set the state of the parent component.
+Read more here: <https://react-cn.github.io/react/tips/communicate-between-components.html>

 ```javascript
         {/* loop through the items kept in state */}